ndrag/wfg/README.md

     composer install --ignore-platform-reqs --no-cache
 ```

-Create an alias to shortcut `./vendor/bin/sail up` to `sail`.
+Optionally, create an alias to shortcut `./vendor/bin/sail up` to `sail`.
+Otherwise, continue to use `./vendor/bin/sail $COMMAND` in the steps below.

 * Copy `.env.example` to `.env` and set the config values accordingly.
 * Run `sail up` (or `./vendor/bin/sail up` if you haven't set an alias) to spin up the Docker environment.
 This will take some minutes on first run.
 * Run `sail down` to safely spin down the environment as required.

-With the sail container running...
+With the sail container running:
 * Run `sail artisan key:generate` to generate your own encryption key.
-* Run `sail npm install` to instal front-end dependencies.
+* Run `sail npm install` to install front-end dependencies.
-* Run `sail npm run watch-poll` to build dev assets and enable live-reloading.
+* Run `sail npm run watch-poll` to build dev assets & watch for changes.

+From now on you can run two commands to spin up your dev environment with change monitoring:
+* Run `sail up`
+* Run `sail npm run watch-poll`
 * View the dev site at `localhost`.

 ## Production Deployment